christaingabire/Social-Protection-Data-System-Simulation-Rwanda/README.md

 # Social Protection Data System Simulation — Rwanda

 This project is a small, open-source simulation inspired by my work at the Rwanda Social Security Board.
 It models how data pipelines and analytics can help governments monitor coverage, identify inequalities, and design more inclusive social protection systems.
-In this project I'm entirely using **entirely synthetic data!**
+In this project I'm entirely using **entirely synthetic data**

 ---